bkesterbyld/fabulous-oregano/content/pages/index.md

     image_alt: App preview
     title: Democratize real time data without hassle or worry
     content: >
-      Trade real time data with with internal and external parties without exposing your production data, APIs or DB credentials to any person or system
+      Share real time data with with internal and external parties without exposing your production data, APIs or DB credentials to any person or system
     actions: